 See the Fees and Other Costs section.

 Students should be prepared to meet other additional costs of approximately $2,000.
-This includes the purchase of uniforms, lab coats, shoes, textbooks, workbooks, and lab fee supplies.
+This includes the purchase of uniforms, surgical caps, lab coats, shoes, protective eyewear, textbooks, workbooks, and lab fee supplies.
 Students should also be prepared for the additional cost to complete the CPR Level C certification.

 Upon completion of the UFV Certified Dental Assistant certificate program, and prior to practising as a Certified Dental Assistant, students will need to write the National Dental Assisting Board Examination and will need to register with and be licensed by the B.C.
 College of Oral Health Professionals.
 Additional fees will be assessed by these bodies.

-Uniforms, duty shoes, name tags, lab coats, gloves, masks, and safety glasses are required during daily clinic sessions.
+Uniforms, surgical caps, duty shoes, name tags, lab coats, gloves, masks, face shields, and safety glasses are required during daily clinic sessions.
 Neatness and good grooming are essential at all times.

 The Certified Dental Assistant certificate is 10 months in duration and is completed in a full-time capacity.
 All courses are taught at the Health Sciences centre at the Chilliwack campus.
 Format includes self-directed, independent study, group work, lectures, and blended course delivery.
 Demonstrations and/or online tutorial videos are given before practical sessions.
 Classes are held Monday to Friday, and there are approximately two hours of homework every evening.

 |DENT 130||Dental Professionalism||1.5|